• Home

 Opportunity in Uncertainty: Navigating Changes in Today’s Global Supply Chain

-Omar Nashashibi, Inside Beltway
+Omar Nashashibi, Inside the Beltway Solutions

 In his first few months in office, President Trump has shaken supply chains around the world and has begun creating opportunity for American manufacturers.
 Omar S. Nashashibi, founder of AMBA’s lobbying partner Inside Beltway in Washington.
-D.C, will report on how the tariff actions and trade negotiations the White House is undertaking impacts U.S. mold manufacturers.
+D.C, will report on how the tariff actions and trade negotiations the White House is undertaking impact U.S. mold manufacturers.
 From Canada and Mexico to the European Union and China, the President is expediting negotiations and acting quickly to impose tariffs and/or use them as negotiating tools.
 With access to recent insights on trade and taxes, attendees will be better able to navigate uncertainty over the tax on R&D, expiring individual rates, lower expensing for equipment and identify opportunities to reshore work as a result of the U.S. trade actions.

 Preparing for Economic Challenges and Opportunities in 2025 and Beyond

-Michael Fuez, ITR Economics
+Michael Feuz, ITR Economics

 2025 and beyond will present opportunities, as well as challenges, to U.S. mold manufacturing executives.
-Inflation and interest rates will return on the wings of government spending and will be compounded by a tightening labor market, global demand and higher-cost production inputs, from raw materials to electricity.
+Inflation and interest rates will return on the wings of government spending and will be compounded by a tightening labor market, global demand and higher cost production inputs, from raw materials to electricity.

 The Balancing Act - New Hire Development and Company Performance